 During construction of the stadium, a construction worker and avid Boston Red Sox fan buried a replica jersey of Red Sox player David Ortiz underneath the visitors' dugout with the objective of placing a "hex" on the Yankees, much like the "Curse of the Bambino" that had plagued the Red Sox long after trading Ruth to the Yankees.
 After the worker was exposed by co-workers, he was forced to help exhume the jersey.

 The Yankees organization then donated the retrieved jersey to the Jimmy Fund, a charity started in 1948 by the Red Sox' National League rivals, the Boston Braves, but long championed by the Red Sox and particularly associated with Ted Williams.

 Fans & Atmosphere: B - Feels corporate with lots of ads and no place to sit and eat like at Citi Field, Citizens Bank, Nationals Park, and Fenway Park.
-Outfield areas are great place to enjoy game because of bars. $25.00 a ticket in Grandstand behind home plate in upper level.
+Outfield areas are great places to enjoy games because of bars. $25.00 a ticket in the Grandstand behind home plate in upper level.

 Food: B - Garlic french fries.
 Did I mention the Garlic French Fries?
 Cheese Steak is great.
 Water and lemonade in a cup with no lid. $33.00 for all food purchased.

 Mascot: INC - We don't need no stinking mascot.
 We have 26 rings!

 Staff: F - Impolite, poorly trained, asked two staff members who walked around with a sign "ask me a question if you need help?"
 They didn't know the answer.
 Security staff are not too swift.
 Concessions people were unpleasant.

 Team Tradition: A - Yankee Pride is everywhere.
 Very well done in the Great Hall, museum, and in the food court with photos of past Yankee players eating.
 This is where Citi Field and Mets lose out.